Kong/lua-resty-timer/README.md

     init_worker_by_lua_block {
         local timer = require("resty.timer")

-        local object = {                      -- create some object with a timer count = 0,
-            handler = function(self, param1)  -- the timer callback as a method
-                -- do something here
-                print(param1)                 --> "Param 1"
-            end,
-            timer = nil,                      -- property to be set below }

         local options = {
             interval = 0.1,           -- expiry interval in seconds
             recurring = true,         -- recurring or single timer